-Beate Raabe works as a mentor and coach, applying the standards of the International Coaching Federation (ICF),
+Beate Raabe works as a mentor and coach, applying the standards of the International Coaching Federation (ICF) where she is registered as an Associate Certified Coach.

 She lives in Brussels (BE) and coaches individuals, groups and teams